 The complainant is responsible for making allegations in good faith, maintaining confidentiality, and cooperating with the inquiry and investigation.
-As a matter of good practice, the complainant should be interviewed at the inquiry stage and given a summary of the interview for correction, addition or deletion.
-The complainant must be interviewed during an investigation, and be given the summary of the interview for correction.
+As a matter of good practice, the complainant should be interviewed, by the Research Integrity Official (RIO), at the inquiry stage and given a summary of the interview for correction, addition or deletion.
+Additionally, the complainant must be interviewed during an investigation, and be given the summary of the interview for correction.